 There are a couple of ways in which you can do it.
 You can start with:

 Example: “More than 70 percent of workers say they don’t feel satisfied with their career choices, and I believe we have a serious epidemic on our hands.”

-8. Show the right attitude
+8. Demonstrate the right attitude

-9. Paint a bright future
+9. Paint a bright picture of your future

 Try to stir the imagination of the recipients of your essay.
 How this money is going to help you move ahead?
 What great things are you going to accomplish in the future?
 What do you want to do when you graduate?
 What are your goals for the next 5 years?
 How are you going to help people and contribute to society?